Come out, come out, wherever you are… #

 While we are on the subject of religion… Who has had a bigger influence on the world at large than Jesus Christ?
 In my prior treatise about him, I suggest that he was probably gay.
 Without going through it all again here, you should read that particular blog (Jesus H. Christ!) for the specific details.
 But Jesus and his Disciples were not the only alleged homosexuals in the Bible.
 Just as famous and well-respected was their Old Testament soul brother David, who was a shepherd, warrior, musician, poet, popular king of Israel, and purported author of the famous, oft-recited and sung “23rd Psalm: The Lord Is My Shepherd,” among many others.
 Even though David was married more than once and had several children, he also had a torrid love affair with King Saul’s beautiful son Jonathan.
 In 1st Samuel David admits that he loves Jonathan “as he loved his own soul,” and later David tells Jonathan directly, “Thy love to me was wonderful, passing the love of women.”

 Ruth, too, seemed to have had a special affection towards her mother-in-law, Naomi, which went beyond mere family devotion.
 “I will never leave you.
 Wherever you go, I will go, and wherever you lodge, I will lodge with you.”
 Someone might tell me, “Oh, that’s not what any of that means.“ How do you know?
 Maybe that’s exactly what it means!
-Anyhow, I can interpret Biblical passages any way I choose to, just as everyone else does.
+Anyhow, I can interpret Biblical passages any way I choose to, just as everyone else tends to do.

 What gets me are the clueless, uneducated ignoramuses in this country alone who don’t know any history or much of anything else, but always have so much to say about and criticize things that they know nothing about.
 I hate it when somebody tells someone, “In the Bible, God says that homosexuality is wrong.”
 First of all, God didn’t say anything, and “He” didn’t write the Bible.
 People did!
 And second, where can I find those words quoted exactly?
 They often are unable to cite where they are getting this information.
 It’s probably just something that they have been told, and they are too stupid or too lazy to do their own research in order to validate such hearsay.